awsdocs/amazon-eks-user-guide/doc_source/create-kubeconfig.md

    ```

 1. Run the command for your preferred client token method \(AWS CLI or AWS IAM authenticator for Kubernetes\) to create the `config` file in the `~/.kube` directory\.
 You can specify the following before running one of the commands by modifying the command to include the following:
    + **An IAM role –** Remove the `#` at the start of the lines under `args:`\.
-Replace *my\-role* with the name of the IAM role that you want to perform cluster operations with instead of the default AWS credential provider chain\.
+Replace `my-role` with the name of the IAM role that you want to perform cluster operations with instead of the default AWS credential provider chain\.
 For more information, see [Set up `kubectl` to use authentication tokens provided by AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator#5-set-up-kubectl-to-use-authentication-tokens-provided-by-aws-iam-authenticator-for-kubernetes) on GitHub\.
    + **An AWS CLI [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)** – Remove the `#` at the start of the `env:` line, and remove `#` at the start of the lines under it\.
-Replace *aws\-profile* with the name of the profile to use\.
+Replace `aws-profile` with the name of the profile to use\.
 If you don't specify a profile, then the default profile is used\.
 For additional information, see [Specifying Credentials & Using AWS Profiles](https://github.com/kubernetes-sigs/aws-iam-authenticator#specifying-credentials--using-aws-profiles) on GitHub\.

 ------
 #### [ AWS CLI ]